padok-team/dojo-guestbook/README.md

 3. Make the guestbook app use it:

    The Guestbook app uses _environment variable_ for its configuration.
 Here you need to setup the `REDIS_HOST` variable to the hostname of your redis cluster.
 In a docker-compose environment, each service can be called with its name.
-4. Try to run it: does the application store the state
+4. Try to run it: does the application store the state?
 5. (Optional) Make it persistent!

-   Currently, if you save some sentences in the app, but then you run `docker-compose down` and `docker-compose up` again, you'll see that you will loose all your data! 😢
+   Currently, if you save some sentences in the app, then run `docker-compose down` and `docker-compose up` again, you'll see that you will loose all your data! 😢

    You can manage volumes in docker-compose, which are persisted, and mount these volumes in your app.
 If you prefer, you can also link a local folder to a container, it can be useful for live reloading.

 ### Check

-- [ ] The application actually save messages
+- [ ] The application actually saves messages

    ![Local guestbook with DB](./.assets/local-guestbook-with-db.png)